WasteManager/Splunk-Install/Install.md

   - if PID is not dead then kill -9 #PID
   - 8089 is default management port for splunk
   - ss -plnt # check listening ports
+  - deployer only pushes apps down to forwarders
+  - cluster manager does the data management
 # Best case run
   - turn on machine
   - Use winscp to move splunk rpm to splunk machine